dlanza1/ExDeMon/doc/users-manual.md

 In the case all the values for a given aggregated variable expire, count is 0.

 A variable could be the result of an aggregation of values.
 Values from all metrics that pass the specified filter (and after grouping) will be aggregated.
 This can be configured using the "aggregate" parameter, where you configure the operation to perform the aggregation.
-Available operations are: sum, avg, weighted_avg (influence proportional with elapsed time), count, max, min or diff.
+Available operations are: sum, avg, weighted_avg (influence proportional with elapsed time), count, max, min or diff (with previos value).
 The maximum number of different metrics that can be aggregated is 100, if more, results might be inconsistent.

 A meta-attribute is set in the generated metrics.
 The meta attribute name is $defined_metric and his value the &lt;defined-metric-id&gt;.